Description

 The 12kW inverter supplies RSD_out 12V on pin +7 & – 8 on the function port (On the right)

-The 3/5/6 kW documentation makes no mention of any 12V output, use an old phone charger on micro-USB (Drill hole into top of case).
+The 3/5/6 kW documentation makes no mention of any 12V output, use an old phone USB C .
 Alternatively an old router power supply on the Dongle input takes 5.5V-36V

 Reviews